brincowale/pepper-deals/README.md

 Pepper Deals is a project designed to fetch and filter deals from the Pepper API, sending notifications directly to a Telegram channel.
 It utilizes a SQLite database to store deals, and all configurations are managed through a `config.json` file.

-Pepper aggregates deals from various websites, including mydealz.de, hotukdeals.co.uk, chollometro, and others, providing users with a comprehensive view of the best offers available.
+Pepper is a network of website who list deals from many sites.
+Pepper network includes mydealz.de, hotukdeals.co.uk, chollometro, and others, providing users with a comprehensive view of the best offers available in each country.

 ## Prerequisites